cedadev/stac-generator/docs/source/stac_generator/index.rst

 The core facet extraction chain works on an atomic basis, where input plugins provide a single object for inspection and output a single object.

-Read the :ref:`Orientation <orientation>` guide as a introduction into the framework.
+Read the :ref:`Orientation <stac_generator/user_guide/orientation:Orientation>` guide as a introduction into the framework.

 Installing
 ==========